| Code |

 Teaching Methodologies and Assessment Criteria |

-1. The assessment of the knowledge and skills acquired by students in the teaching-learning process is carried out through two assessment tests (Test1+Test2), each graded on a scale of 0 to 10.
-2. The Teaching-Learning Classification (TLC) is calculated according to the following formula: TLC = Test 1 + Test 2 3.
-Students who obtain a TLC equal to or greater than 9.5 are exempt from the final exam.
-4. The mention of “Frequência” is awarded to students who cumulatively meet the following requirements: a) Attendance in at least 50% of the classes taught; b) Obtaining a TLC equal to or greater than 5 points and less than 9.5 points.
-5. The attendance criterion set out in point a) of the previous paragraph does not apply to students covered by special statutes,, in accordance with the national legislation in force and the applicable institutional regulations of UBI.
+1. Student achievement of the intended learning outcomes is assessed within the teaching and learning process through two assessment components (Test 1 and Test 2), each graded on a 0–10 scale.
+2. The Continuous Assessment Grade (CEA) is calculated as the sum of the marks obtained in both components, as follows: CEA = Test 1 + Test 2.
+3. Students who obtain a CEA of 9.5 or higher (on a 0–20 scale) are exempt from the final examination.
+4. The status of «Attendance» is granted to students who cumulatively fulfil the following requirements: a) Attendance of at least 50% of the scheduled contact hours; b) In case of unsuccessful completion, a CEA of at least 5.
+5. The attendance requirement does not apply to students covered by special status provisions, in accordance with national legislation and applicable institutional regulations.

 |